It is not every day that a woman travels the world combining education with colorful balloon hats…

 S: Yes, I like to think of myself as a “globe trotter” of sorts, and a “globe twister” because I bring balloons everywhere I go.
 It’s a great way to connect across cultural and language barriers.

-TT: So, what are you doing in Ukraine with Teachers for Global Classrooms?
+TT: What are you doing in Ukraine with Teachers for Global Classrooms?

 S: The Teachers for Global Classrooms program is sending teachers all over – to Morocco, India, Ghana, Indonesia, Brazil, and Ukraine.
 My cohort of 11 teachers just finished intensive training in Kyiv, where we met with teachers, U.S. embassy leaders, administrators, and more.
 Now, we are spending a week at schools all over the country, working in pairs.
 I am in a city called Zaporizha, where I’m visiting a classical lyceum.
 At this school, every student studies music as part of their program.